ibm-cloud-docs/Cloudant/tutorials/create_query.md

   ![Query 1 results](../images/dashboard_query1_results.png)

-### Running a query with multiple fields
+### Running a query with two fields

-This example uses two fields to find everyone with the last name `Brown` who lives in `New York City, NY`.
+This example uses two fields to find everyone that is named `Brown` who lives in `New York City, NY`.

 We describe the search by using a ['selector' expression](../api/cloudant_query.html#selector-syntax) that looks like the following example: